Wolfyz152007/Galxxy-Helper-Bot/URL.md

 ## How do I report a user Breaking the policy Above?

 You can easily report the user.
 Make A Ticket In https://discord.gg/GHxRgtBkdJ OR Dm Wolfyz#4785 Or Any Staff.
 Please make sure to add as much as proof as you have with the URL ID.

+## Can Galaxy Hub Support Team see my IP adress when link is clicked?
+No. we do not store anyone's IP adress when a link is clicked.
+We only store the amount of clicks each URL.